FREQUENTLY ASKED QUESTIONS

 4) Do Sweet ‘Art take commission on sales of work in exhibitions?

-No. As we charge exhibiting fees to cover costs of hosting our exhibitions we believe it would be against our mission and values to charge artists a commission on sales in addition to fees.
+No. As we charge exhibiting contributions to cover costs of hosting our exhibitions we believe it would be against our mission and values to charge artists a commission on sales in addition to fees.
+We also want to challenge the idea of the 'art market' - we are not a commercial gallery and enjoy exhibiting work which is challenging in terms of subject matter, form and aesthetic and for which sales are less likely.

 5) How many works are exhibited for the exhibiting fee?